mcpengelly/mp-node-workshoppers/promises-async/README.md

-#using bluebird promise library for async code
+#using es6 promises for async code